Michigan art exhibition showcases Bobcat talent

 an impressionistic oil painting of green trees against a blue sky

 Piece from “Plein Air Landscape” series by E. Charles Rolwing III, MFA ’86, oil on canvas.
-Rowling majored in photography and now is a Chicago-based painter with a focus on symbolism and embodied motion.
+Rolwing majored in photography and now is a Chicago-based painter with a focus on symbolism and embodied motion.

 Maloy says he’s looking forward to reuniting with his classmates from across the country and exploring each artist’s work during the exhibition.
 He also hopes the presenting artists come to the exhibition to find new perspectives.